skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Once they have cleaned up and eaten, they meet in the library to plan their next move.

-Mordan’s Orb is imprisoned in a magic-proof box which was strong enough to hold a being as mighty as Fiore.
+Mordan's Orb is imprisoned in a magic-proof box which was strong enough to hold a being as mighty as Fiore.
 That box in now buried in the unreachable depths of the mountain, and they alone know where it is.
 This is probably an even better prison than his former one,